Alice: “Mom, I know what they did is wrong. But please don’t tell anyone.

 I called my eighth-grader into the room and asked her what she thought about the Hotties Slideshow.
 “I think it’s horrible, Mom,” she admitted, her eyes trained steadily on the laces of her purple-and-green sneakers.
 “But Samantha doesn’t know about the website,” she rushed on.
 “If you bust the other guys, there will be a scandal and Samantha will be humiliated in front of the entire school.”

 My daughter had a point.
 On the other hand, the website itself was public, and because word travels fast among the junior high population in a small school community, Samantha’s feelings were bound to be hurt soon.
 Perhaps equally disturbing was the rest of the slideshow.
 Despite my daughters’ pleading reassurances that it was “no big deal” and that “lots of kids” put up sexy shots of themselves on the internet, I was feeling queasy.
 Who else out there in cyberspace would end up viewing the “Hotties Slideshow”?
+Although glad that my own daughters were not in the slideshow, when friends make bad choices it’s hard to sit by and do nothing.

 Balance trust with responsibility